chasekregor/INFOCapstone/README.md

 ### Reproducibility

-Downloading the MovieLense dataset and loading it onto a single computer can be very difficult.
+Downloading the MovieLens dataset and loading it onto a single computer can be very difficult.
 On top of this Github has a file upload limit which stops me from being able to upload the dataset that I used.
 If you want to download the CSV I used go to the link in the data folder.

 1. Git clone https://github.com/chasekregor/INFOCapstone.git
 2. Download the [dataset](https://grouplens.org/datasets/movielens/20m/) at by [clicking here](http://files.grouplens.org/datasets/movielens/ml-20m.zip) and drag the "ml-20m" folder with all the CSVs into the repository you just downloaded.